Osaka needs 3 sets in first round at Brisbane

 Russian qualifier Liudmila Samsonova recorded the upset of the tournament so far by defeating American Sloane Stephens, the 2017 U.S. Open champion, 6-4, 2-6, 6-3.

-Samsonova will face the winner of Tuesday's match between two-time Wimbledon champion Petra Kvitova and Russia's Anastasia Pavlyuchenkova.
+Samsonova will next face two-time Wimbledon champion Petra Kvitova, who saw off Russia's Anastasia Pavlyuchenkova 2-6, 6-1, 6-0.

+Qualifier Yulia Putintseva defeated Donna Vekic 6-3, 3-6, 7-5 in two and a half hours, while No. 6 seed Kiki Bertens came from behind to beat Dayana Yastremska 4-6, 6-1, 6-3.

+Anett Kontaveit breezed past Su-Wei Hsieh 6-4, 6-1 in just over an hour.

 Wild-card entry Maria Sharapova was set to play her opening match against American qualifier Jennifer Brady.